-If you are a fan of Eastenders, old Ealing Comedies or other British dramas of ordinary working people in the 20th century, you've probably seen some old codger tending a tiny vegetable patch or having a nip of home brew in a garden shed somehow removed from his home or his normal environs.
+If someone invites you to share a beer "down the allotment", do accept.
+You'll see a kind of British urban gardening that has a long history but could well disappear in the next few decades.
+Fans of Eastenders, old Ealing Comedies or other British dramas of ordinary working people in the 20th century, have probably seen some old codger tending a tiny vegetable patch or having a nip of home brew in a garden shed somehow removed from his home or his normal environs.

 An exchange of dialogue might go something like this:

 "Where's Arthur?
 I haven't seen him all day."